amedeedaboville/amedeedaboville.com/projects.md

 ---
 This is an incomplete list of a few projects I've worked on, in semi-chronological order.

+I've worked with java, scala, python, scikit-learn, C, and matlab.

+I've played with rails, django, and clojure.

+Email me for my CV.

 ##Fealines
 Fealines is a cross-platform app for collecting EEG data for people who own the Interaxon Muse.